demisto/content-docs/docs/integrations/code-conventions.md

 return_results(CommandRunner.run_commands_with_summary(commands))
 ```

-This will return all the results of all commands, including another HumanReadble summary table.
+This returns all the results of all commands, including a human readable summary table.

 ### DEPRECATED - demisto.results()
 _Note_: Use `return_results` instead